Selecting Your Home Style

 - Have Fun!
-Designing custom homes is, for many people, the culmination of a lifelong dream.
+Designing a custom homes is, for many people, the culmination of a lifelong dream.
 Enjoy it!
 Be passionate about your desires and select people to help you who are passionate about helping you achieve your goals.
 This can be one of the most satisfying experiences of your life.

-- If you have your new home site selected, ask Scott, our President and Designer to visit the site so that you can be guided towards a plan the fits your property.
+- If you have your new home site selected, ask Scott, our President and Designer to visit the site so that you can be guided towards a plan that fits your property.
 Not all homes are appropriate for every lot.

 - Take pictures of your special art pieces and furniture for Scott, our President and Designer.
 Your new house plans should accommodate your favorite furniture and art treasures as well as it does for you and your family.
 Cut out pictures from magazines that you love.
 A picture really is worth a thousand words.

 - Size: How much house do you need?
 Obviously, if you have a “growing family” your space needs are different from those of an “empty nester”.

 - Configuration: One level or two story?
 Generally, this is a “lifestyle decision” in terms of preference.
 For example, many retirees want one-story living or at least the Master Bedroom on the first floor.
 Young families may wish to have all bedrooms in close proximity to one another for safety reasons.
 Also, lot size restrictions and overall project costs have a bearing on this decision.

 - Architectural Style: Cottage, Bungalow, Craftsman, Cape, Colonial, etc. This is a matter of “personal preference”.
 It is important that you become familiar with the variety of styles available.
 Bring Us Your Ideas!